 - A. Any candidate who wishes to designate a member in good standing as an observer must notify the Elections Committee in writing. - B. Candidates and observers may not count or handle the ballots. - C. Campaign apparel, stickers or buttons may not be worn in the room where counting takes place. - D. Candidates/observers may not engage in campaign activities, including conversations about candidates or conversations about the election campaign in the room where counting takes place.
 Candidates/observers who are disruptive may be ordered to leave the counting area. - E. Candidates/observers must enter and exit through the designated door only. - F. Candidates/observers must sign in and sign out each time they enter or exit the room. - G. Candidates/observers may not address the ballot counter.
-The member must request the counters to stop and address the issue with the Neutral Monitor. - H. Candidates/observers are permitted to view all aspects of the election process, but must give the ballot counters room to do their job. - I. The Neutral Monitor will look for the Head of Slate or their designated observer to discuss issues. - J. No one will be permitted to bring knapsacks or oversized bags into the count room.
+The member may request the counter to stop and address the issue with the Neutral Monitor. - H. Candidates/observers are permitted to view all aspects of the election process, but must give the ballot counters room to do their job. - I. The Neutral Monitor will look for the candidate or their designated observer to discuss issues. - J. No one will be permitted to bring knapsacks or oversized bags into the count room.

-9. Procedures for Mailings of Campaign Literature
+9. Procedures for Mailing/E-mailing of Campaign Literature

-A. Each candidate shall be permitted a reasonable opportunity, equal to that of any other candidate, to have literature mailed or emailed to all or part of the School Bus/Paratransit Division membership, at the candidate's expense.
+A. Each candidate shall be permitted a reasonable opportunity, equal to that of any other candidate, to have literature mailed, via the US Postal Service, to all or part of the membership, at the candidate's expense.
 Each candidate is entitled to a reasonable number of mailings, whether or not any other candidate makes such request(s).
 Requests for mailing shall be made to the Elections Committee at least five (5) days before the desired mailing date.
-The mailing list will be transmitted by the AAA to the mailer designated by the Elections Committee.
+The email list will be transmitted by the Election Committee to the mailer designated by the Elections Committee.